omerfarukyuce/Istanbul-Traffic-Density-Analysis-December-2024-/README.md

 # Istanbul-Traffic-Density-Analysis-December-2024-
-This Streamlit application provides a comprehensive analysis of Istanbul's traffic density using real-time data from the Istanbul Metropolitan Municipality (IMM) Open Data Portal.
+This Streamlit application provides a comprehensive analysis of Istanbul's traffic density using real-time data from the Istanbul Buyuksehir Belediyesi (IBB) Open Data Portal.
 The project visualizes traffic patterns across different regions of Istanbul using GEOHASH-based mapping and offers interactive data exploration capabilities.
 ## 🚀 Features

 - Interactive traffic density map